F-Clement/football-champion/README.md

 ![Side Bar](assets/images/side-bar.png)

 #### Username and Score
-Here we intend for the user to be able to login into and account before playing to game.
-This feature is positioned to to right.
-So user inputs his or her name then click on the login button.
-To the right we have a score counter.
-Where for each correct or incorrect answer the user submits, the counter increments the score.
+Here we intend for the user to be able to submit a username(located to the left) before getting access to questions.
+Then to the right is the feature to keep count of the score.
+So user inputs his or her name then click on the submit button.
+For each correct or incorrect answer the user submits, the counter increments the score respectively.
 ![Username and Score](assets/images/user-score-area.png)

 #### Main Image